 South Carolina Department of Social Services Knew of Prior Incidents at the Institution

-(Abbeville, SC) — Unacceptably lax policies, combined with officials turning a blind eye to child-on-child assaults at an institution licensed and supervised by the South Carolina Department of Social Services (SCDSS), paved the way for an 11-year-old Abbeville County boy to be attacked and sexually assaulted at the facility in March of 2011, charged an amended complaint filed in the Abbeville County Court yesterday.
+(Abbeville, SC) — Unacceptably lax policies, combined with officials turning a blind eye to child-on-child assaults at an institution licensed and supervised by the South Carolina Department of Social Services (SCDSS), paved the way for an 11-year-old Abbeville County boy to be attacked and sexually assaulted at the facility in March of 2011, charged an filed in the Abbeville County Court yesterday.

 The filing names South Carolina Governor Nikki Haley as a defendant, along with SCDSS Director Lillian Koller, as well as other SCDSS officials and staff at the Boys Home of the South (BHOTS), where the incident occurred.
 The lawsuit has been brought by two South Carolina law firms and national advocacy organization Children’s Rights.

 According to the amended complaint, SCDSS and BHOTS not only knew that the plaintiff, John Doe, was at risk, they failed to care for him after the assault.
 Doe didn’t receive desperately needed mental health treatment for months, even though he attempted to slit his wrist a week after the incident.

 “From top to bottom, the circumstances surrounding this case are downright shocking,” said Thomas E. Hite, Jr. of Hite & Stone, Attorneys at Law.
 “But perhaps the greatest tragedy is that Doe entered foster care simply because his grandparents became too elderly to care for him.
 An innocent child is now left to grapple with depression and a host of other serious issues.”